Jewelry Artists

 Claudia Poser

-Experimenting with shape, color, and pattern, Poser creates ceramic wall sculptures, jewelry, and mixed media art.
-Combining the organic with the inorganic, both in material and detail, she is inspired by the tension between order and emotion, the rational and the natural.
+Poser creates ceramic wall sculptures, jewelry, and mixed media art experimenting with shape, color, and pattern.
+She combines the organic with the inorganic, both in material and detail, and is equally inspired by the tension between order and emotion, the rational and the natural.

 View Products